 Above: I love how the scale of the tiny spirea blossoms matches the miniature size of the vials.

-Above: Last weekend, I headed to my favorite neighborhood flower shop and came home with an armload of goodies that say springtime: quince branches and spirea, freesia and ranunculus.
+Above: Last weekend, I headed to my favorite neighborhood flower shop, GRDN, and came home with an armload of goodies that say springtime: quince branches and spirea, freesia, and ranunculus.

-Above: I have a set of vintage medicine vials that I've been using lately as miniature hanging flower vessels and I recently discovered that the Container Store carries modern-day versions in three different sizes.
-Surface area is at a premium in our Brooklyn apartment so rather than crowding things up with an over-sized bouquet, I like the idea of hanging flowers in smaller doses.
+Above: I have a set of vintage medicine vials that I’ve been using lately as miniature hanging flower vessels and I recently discovered that the Container Store carries modern-day versions in three different sizes at prices ranging from 99 cents to $1.49 apiece.
+Surface area is at a premium in our Brooklyn apartment; rather than crowding things with an oversized bouquet, I like the idea of hanging flowers in smaller doses.

-Above: The threads in the top of the glass where the cap usually goes makes the perfect place to secure your thread—and because the vials are so lightweight, there's no need to search for studs when you hang them up.
+Above: The threads in the top of the glass where the cap usually goes are the perfect place to secure your thread–and because the vials are so lightweight, there’s no need to search for studs before you hang them up.

 Above: On the wall above our kitchen table, I interspersed my vials with a favorite Czech postcard and with old family photos.
 That’s my great-cousin dancing with his sweetheart.

 Above: I strung larger vials in our sunny window frame and alongside our curtain.

 Above: In some cases, I hung two or three vials together on the same nail to create a slightly larger arrangement.